Part B - Independent Learning

 Promoting Independent Learning

-The Curriculum Centre provides activities that require students to try to learn independently of the teacher.
-Therefore, we provide activities for students to tackle the subject matter with little or no direct or immediate teacher interventions.
+The Curriculum Centre believes that students need to be taught to become independent learners.
+Therefore, we provide activities for students to tackle the subject matter with little or no direct or immediate help from the teacher.
 Students are provided with the information, directions and steps needed to learn the skill or understand the concepts required without the teacher directing the learning at the front of the class or in small group settings.

 The steps that are presented to the student are small and incremental.
-If the student reaches an impasse and has exhausted his strategies to get unstuck, the teacher, at this point, will intervene so the student does not become frustrated and help the student bridge his hurdle.
+If the student reaches an impasse and has exhausted his strategies to get unstuck, the teacher, at this point, will intervene so the student does not become frustrated.

 Here are ten ways in which teachers can assist with this process and promote lifelong learning skills.